-This string of lush islands (numbered north to south) are under national protection, and the Thailand government closes the marine national park from mid-May to mid-October to help keep them pristine and alleviate the burdens of mass tourism.
-The water’s around the islands have rock reefs, dive-troughs, nesting sites for sea turtles, excellent visibility, massive manta rays, and even whale sharks, making the Similan Islands a diver’s paradise, and bubble blowers come from all corners of the world to dive the bright aqua waters.
-You can swim around all the islands, but only Koh Miang (number four) and Koh Similan (number eight) are open for sunbathing and lounging.
+This string of lush islands (numbered north to south) are under national protection, and the Thailand government closes the marine national park from mid-May to mid-October to keep them pristine.
+The waters around the islands have rock reefs, dive-troughs and excellent visibility.
+In terms of wildlife, you’ll find sea turtles, manta rays, and even whale sharks, making the Similan Islands a diver’s paradise, and bubble blowers come from all corners of the world to the bright aqua waters.
+You can swim around all the islands, but only Koh Miang (number four) and Koh Similan (number eight) are open for sunbathing.
 Koh Bon and Koh Tachai are outstanding for snorkelling and diving.

 Hat Rin, Koh Pha-Ngan